Writing Sample for the SSAT Essay

 SSAT Writing Test

-For the Elementary Level, the SSAT writing sample is a simple essay for which the students are given 15 minutes.
+For the Elementary Level, a simple essay has to be written for which the students are given 15 minutes.
 The test at this level contains a picture prompt and the student has to express himself or herself through a written response based on that prompt.
 This sample is not scored but a copy of it is sent to the chosen schools for evaluation.

 Middle and Upper Levels

-In the SSAT, at this level, you are provided 25 minutes for the Writing sample and are given a choice of two writing prompts.
+In the SSAT, at this level, you are provided 25 minutes for this section and are given a choice of two writing prompts.
 This writing sample is used by admission officers of various schools to evaluate your writing skills.
-Although the SSAT writing sample is not scored, a copy of it is provided to each school you select as a score recipient.
+Although the essay is not scored, a copy of it is provided to each school you select as a score recipient.

 SSAT Essay Prompts

-The SSAT prompts are written in such a way that the student is able to tell the school something better about himself or herself.
+The essay prompts are written in such a way that the student is able to tell the school something better about himself or herself.
 Two pages are given to you in order to write an essay on the given essay prompts.
-For more clarity on the types of topics that you may encounter, you can go through a few SSAT essay prompts that are available on the official website of the SSAT test (http://www.ssat.org/ssat/test/test-prep-sample.html):
+For more clarity on the types of topics that you may encounter, you can go through a few SSAT essay prompts that are available on the official website (http://www.ssat.org/ssat/test/test-prep-sample.html):

 - Elementary Level